matloff/worthycsds/README.md

 > <br>
 > This simple, though very self-disciplining, strategy will pay huge
 > dividends in your insight.

+## What to do when it seems overwhelming

+No doubt about it, a STEM major can be intense.
+On some days, you may feel the workload is overwhelming.
+What can be done about this?

+* Don't overload yourself.  *Every task ulitmately takes longer than anticipated*.
+Try to plan your time in college accordingly, taking fewer courses per term, supplemented by summer school, if possible.
+  Start assignments as soon as they are announced, to avoid last-minute panic.

+* Take "baby steps."
+In starting work on a large programming assignment, say, tell yourself something like, "This evening I'll just get a start, by tentatively setting up the functions and variables that I'll need."
+That gives you a handle-able, nonintimidating goal.
+After you achieve that goal, you may say to yourself, "Hmm, I still have some time; I think I'll start writing that first function."
+  The same ideas apply to starting lengthy/challenging math assignments and so on.

 ## Avoid taking many courses in your major on a P/NP grading basis